ErwinKomen/RU-passim/passim/doc/source/assumptions.rst

 The 'tagtext' app
 -----------------
-The use of the ``tagtext`` app assumes...
+The use of the ``tagtext`` app makes some assumptions.
+It is best to check the ``tagtext`` documentation further down.

 The 'basic' app
 ---------------
-bladibla
+The ``basic`` app can best be included by source.
+This facilitates easier debugging.
+It also provides an opportunity to extend it application-wide.

-Older: BasicListView
+The BasicListView
 --------------------
+This listview is part of the ``basic`` app (see above).
 There are a few assumptions for using the ``BasicListView``:

 1. The class using it must be inside ``views.py``